A

 Know your customer (KYC)

-This is the process by which a financial services business will verify the identity of its clients.
+This is the process by which a financial services business verifies the identity of its clients.

 L